oblador/react-native-keychain/README.md

 Will retrieve all known service names for which a generic password has been stored (e.g., `setGenericPassword`).

+_Note_: on iOS this will actully read the encrypted entries, so it will trigger an authentication UI if you have encrypted any entries with password/biometry.

 ### `setInternetCredentials(server, username, password, [{ accessControl, accessible, accessGroup, securityLevel }])`

 Will store the server/username/password combination in the secure storage.
 Resolves to `{ username, password, service, storage }`;